 What do FirstGroup PLC (LON:FGP), Shire PLC (LON:SHP), Hammerson PLC (LON:HMSO), Flybe Group PLC (LON:FLYB), Norwegian Air Shuttle, Santos Ltd (ASX:STO), and Broadcom Inc (NASDAQ:AVGO) all have in common?

-The answer is they have all rejected takeover approaches at one point or another so far in 2018.
+The answer is they have all rejected takeover approaches at one point or another in the first half of 2018.

-For the boss whose company is in the takeover crosshairs, their point of view is underpinned by potential - confidence and ego put a premium on unrealised assets, projects in development and the sales of the future.
+For the boss whose company is in the takeover crosshairs, their point of view is underpinned by potential - confidence and ego put a premium on unrealised assets, as well as the projects in development and the sales of the future.

-There’s also the personal and not-so-insignificant matter of career trajectory.
+There’s also the not-so-insignificant matter of career trajectory.
+What if the cheques for shareholders arrive with a P45?

-So there are personal reasons for management to snub a deal, though it doesn’t necessarily keep their seat safe either.
+Plainly, there are personal reasons for management to snub a deal, though it won’t necessarily secure their boardroom seat either.

 FirstGroup boss sees exit door